kubesphere/website/content/en/partner/_index.md

     - icon: "images/partner/logo-flomesh.png"
       partnerType: "Go-to-market"
       content: 'Flomesh is a leading provider of cloud-native application traffic management solutions centered around the open-source software, Pipy.
 With an extensive range of products and solutions, Flomesh excels in delivering unified and consistent load balancing capabilities, out-of-the-box service mesh functionality, and globally integrated management features, specifically designed for hybrid cloud and multi-cloud environments.'

+    - icon: "images/partner/logo-stonedb.png"
+      partnerType: "App Provider"
+      content: 'StoneDB is an open-source hybrid transaction/analytical processing (HTAP) database designed and developed by StoneAtom based on the MySQL kernel.
+It is the first database of this type launched in China.
+StoneDB can be seamlessly switched from MySQL.
+It provides features such as optimal performance and real-time analytics, offering you a one-stop solution to process online transaction processing (OLTP), online analytical processing (OLAP), and HTAP workloads.'
 ---